About Trine Opsahl

 Trine Opsahl is a Danish composer, harpist and therapeutic harp player.
 She composes and releases music for Celtic Harp and Cello.

-Trine Opsahl has released three solo harp albums and two harp/cello duo albums with her daughter – cellist, composer and Josefine Opsahl.
+Trine Opsahl has released three solo harp albums and three harp/cello duo albums with her daughter – cellist, composer and Josefine Opsahl.

 Trine Opsahl’s music has been awarded a ROUNDGLASS MUSIC AWARD FOR A BETTER WORLD 2018, a silver medal from Global Music Awards in 2018 and has been nominated for a number of Zone Music Reporter awards in the USA.